minorg/minorgordon.net/_posts/2021-07-23-text-and-object.md

 ---
+categories: [learning]
+date:   2021-07-23
+description: "Quote from Smith and Ungar's essay \"Programming as an Experience: The Inspiration for Self\""
 layout: post
 title:  "Text and object"
-date:   2021-07-23
-description: "Quote from Smith and Ungar's essay \"Programming as an Experience: The Inspiration for Self\""
 ---

 > **Text and object**: There is a fundamental clash between the use of text and the use of direct manipulation.
 A